Read our easy-to-understand 2019 Cura tutorial to explore the hidden features of the Cura 3D slicer software - that’s where the fun really starts!

-It might also help to reduce the Travel Speed under the Speed section.
+It might also help to increase the travel speed under the Speed section.
 This way the print head will travel a bit faster so that the material has less time to drip from the nozzle while traveling.
-A travel speed of 200 mm/s should be fine for most prints.
+Travel speed of 200 mm/s should be fine for most prints.

 Many 3D models have overhangs.
 These 3D models require additional support structures to print successfully.
 Cura can generate these support structures automatically in most cases.
 When the print job completes, the support structures can be removed by breaking them off manually from the model.

 When using support structures, three issues come up most frequently: